aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 ---
 layout: default
-title: State and data treatment for components
+title: Props, state and data treatment in components
 resume: React not only changed the way we build our interfaces but also put data in the spotlight.
 This is a short take around components internals and good and bad cases of data misplacing and states.
 ---